0xd4y/Writeups/index.md

 <img src ="https://user-images.githubusercontent.com/77868212/108651427-588d6300-7487-11eb-89fe-9a73a7581dfa.png" width="412" height="412"/><!-- HackTheBox logo -->

 <a href="https://hackthebox.eu">HackTheBox</a> is intended for pentesters already familiar with cybersecurity.
 It has many fun and instructive challenges that you can learn a lot from.
 It typically involves black-box penetration testing environments.
-Come check out my <a href="https://0xd4y.github.io/WriteUps/HackTheBox">HackTheBox writeups</a> where I delve into challenges and boxes!
+Come check out my <a href="https://0xd4y.github.io/WriteUps/HackTheBox">HackTheBox writeups</a> where I complete and analyze challenges and boxes!

 ## TryHackMe